hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/part2.md

 ## **Congratulations!🎉**

-This will be the heaviest chapter in terms of the front-end.
+This is the heaviest chapter in terms of the front-end.
 Moving forward, there will be much less teaching but instead more Problem→Answer style active recall.

 **If you are ever stuck and need assistance, don’t hesitate to ask in the** **#guided-track channel found in our discord server!**